cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 The efficiency is calculated using **only signal muons**.
 So we need a way to extract signal from the dataset.
 You've used the fitting method and now you'll meet the sideband subtraction method.

 This method consists in choosing sideband and signal regions in invariant mass distribution.
-The sideband regions have background particles and the signal region has background and signal particle.
+The sideband regions (shaded in red in the figure) have background particles and the signal region (shared in green in the figure) has background and signal particles.

 ![Invariant Mass histogram](../fig/InvariantMass_Tracker_region.png)

+> Note: The background corresponds to candidates that do not correspond to the decay of a genuine resonance; for example, the pair is formed by the tag muon associated to an uncorrelated track produced elsewhere in the collision; the corresponding invariant mass has thus a smooth continuous shape, that is extrapolated from the signal regions into the sideband region.

-> Note: we choose only the ϒ (1S) signal as signal region because the simulation dataset only has ϒ (1S) signal.
+> Note: we choose only the ϒ (1S) signal for selecting the signal region; simulation information is further available for this resonance, allowing in the end for a comparison of results, between data and simulation.

 With this in mind, we plot a quantity histogram for signal region and sideband region.
 Then the signal histogram is subtracted usign this formula:

+For each event category (i.e. Pass and All), and for a given variable of interest (e.g., the probe pT), two distributions are obtained, one for each region (Signal and Sideband).
+In order to obtain the variable distribution for the signal only, we proceed by subtracting the Background distribution (Sideband region) from the Signal+Background one (Signal region):

 <img width="440px" src="../fig/subtraction.svg" alt="Sideband Subtraction equation">

-Where:
+Where the normalization α factor quantifies the quantity of background present in the signal region.

 <img width="450px" src="../fig/alpha.svg" alt="Alpha factor equation">